ifm/documentation/ApplicationNotes/StrayLight/reflectiveObjects.md

 A circulation cone with a reflective band is positioned 1m in front of the camera.
 We can observe a stray-light halo around the cone: pixels are measured where there should not be anything (the background is out of range in this case).
 ![Stray-light halo when filter is disabled.](images/no_filter_halo.png)

 A cardboard box is positioned next to the cone, at the same distance from the camera.
 The halo is still there and impacting part of the background pixels.
 However, the measurement of the actual box is accurate and not impacted by the reflective object next to it.
-Stray-light affects more strongly the weaker pixels in the scene and in this case does not impact the measurement of the box which reflects enough light.
+Stray-light affects more strongly the low-signal pixels in the scene and in this case does not impact the measurement of the box which reflects enough light.
 ![Stray-light impact on box with filter disabled](images/no_filter_halo_box.png)

 ### Handling stray-light halos
-The O3R camera comes with a built-in stray-light filter that mitigates stray-light artifact.
-This filter uses the optical system's invert model to estimate which pixels are overly affected by the stray-light and filter these according to set distance and amplitude thresholds (the default distance threshold is set to 8cm: if the stray-light impacts a pixel measurement more than 8cm, this pixel will be invalidated).
+The O3R camera comes with a built-in stray-light filter that mitigates stray-light artifacts.
+This filter improves the measurements by correcting the undesired effects of the optical system.
+Additionally, pixels which are overly affected by the stray-light are filtered according to set distance and amplitude thresholds (the default distance threshold is set to 8cm: if the stray-light impacts a pixel measurement more than 8cm, this pixel will be invalidated).

 Let's look at the first scene again, but this time with the filter activated.
 We can see that the halo has been greatly reduced around the reflective part of the cone.
 A similar result is achieved with the box in the scene.
 ![Stray-light filter activated](images/filter_cone.png)